 - Any other University of Hull policy, procedure, regulation or requirement as may be communicated from time to time.
 Find out more about the University of Hull's Quality and Standards.

 See our Student Privacy Notice for details of how we manage your data.

 Visit our Document Downloads page to access Riseholem College's policies, i.e. our Student Disciplinary Policy and Mental Health Policy.

 Applicants are normally expected to have completed a relevant qualification at Level 5.
-A GCSE grade C or equivalent in English is also required.
+A GCSE grade 4 or C or equivalent in English is also required.

 Applicants from non-traditional routes will be considered on a case-by-case basis.

 If your first language is not English, or you require a Tier 4 student visa to study and do not hold GCSE grade C English or equivalent, you will be required to provide evidence of your English language proficiency level such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill).